Homological interpretation of extensions and biextensions of 1-motives: Extensions and biextensions of 1-motives

-Let $I$ be an object of \textbf{T} and let $G$ be an object of $\cC$.
-Concerning extensions of free commutative groups, in~\cite{SGA7} Expos\'e VII 1.4 Grothendieck proves that there is an equivalence of categories between the category of extensions of ${\ZZ}[I]$ by $G$ and the category of $G_I$-torsors over $I$:
+Let $I$ be a sheaf on $\bS$ and let $G$ be an abelian sheaf on $\bS$.
+Concerning extensions of free commutative groups, by~\cite{SGA7} Expos\'e VII 1.4 the category of extensions of ${\ZZ}[I]$ by $G$ is equivalent to the category of $G_I$-torsors over $I$: